George Kennedy Young

 George Kennedy Young, CB, MBE, M.A.
 (8 April 1911 – 9 May 1990) was a deputy director of MI6, and later involved in British Conservative Party politics.
 He was also a merchant banker.

 Early life

 George Kennedy Young was born in Dumfries, and was raised by his parents in the United Free Church.
-He was educated at Dumfries Academy and St. Andrews University, where he studied French and German and spent two years as an exchange student at the Universities of Dijon (now the University of Burgundy) and Giessen respectively.
+He was educated at Dumfries Academy and the University of St Andrews, where he studied French and German and spent two years as an exchange student at the Universities of Dijon (now the University of Burgundy) and Giessen respectively.
 After graduating with a first-class degree in 1934, Young secured a Commonwealth Fellowship to study Political Science at Yale University.
 During his undergraduate years he was a left-wing partisan, with "strong Independent Labour Party views".
 Before the Second World War he was on the editorial staff of the Glasgow Herald.

 Career in British intelligence

 He was commissioned in 1940 as an officer in the King's Own Scottish Borderers regiment but later transferred to British intelligence.
 In his book Inside Intelligence, Anthony Cavendish, a friend and colleague of Young, includes a seventeen-page summary of Young's career (Young also wrote the foreword for this book).
 According to Cavendish, Young's intelligence career started in the Second World War.
 He was employed first in Africa and later in Italy and North-West Europe, where his work involved 'playing back' captured enemy agents as channels for disinformation.
 Young became an expert in the methods of the Italian Fascist police system and those of the German secret services.

 Following the war, after a brief return to journalism, Young returned to the Secret Intelligence Service (SIS) as head of its Vienna station, where he was involved in running agents in South-East Europe.
 In 1949 he was made head of SIS's economic requirements section (R6), their point of contact with the Treasury, the Board of Trade and the Bank of England.
 In 1951 he was appointed controller of SIS operations in the 'Middle East Area', which stretched from Morocco to Afghanistan and down to Ethiopia.
 Here he became involved in implementing the Anglo-American decision to remove the Iranian leader Mossadeq and reinstate the Shah.
 According to Cavendish, the Shah later said of Young that "In times of crisis he is a man who can take decisions and throw caution to the winds.
 Young is a man who believes that friendship cuts both ways and that Britain should stand by her friends even at the risk of offending others."
 In 1953 Young was recalled to London to take over as SIS Director of Requirements and in 1956, during the Suez crisis, he was again put in charge of Middle East Operations.
 In 1959 he was appointed Vice Chief of the Secret Service.
 His dissatisfaction with the Macmillan government led him to resign as Deputy of MI6 in 1961 and enter merchant banking.